-After being demoted to Mariners bullpen, how can Felix Hernandez re-invent himself?
+After being demoted to Mariners bullpen, how can Felix Hernandez reinvent himself?

 Certainly, Hernandez’s preference will be to reinvent himself as a starter.
 But there have been many examples of successful starters who forged a new life in the bullpen in their 30s, most notably Hall of Famers John Smoltz and Dennis Eckersley, but also the likes of Kerry Wood and Tom Gordon (whose son, Dee, now shares a clubhouse with Hernandez).
 It’s possible that the new relief role could be liberating for Hernandez, both mentally and physically.

 Yes, it’s possible.
 But there are no guarantees as Hernandez enters this uncertain new world of bullpen limbo.
-How he proceeds from here will be of major importance to the Mariners, both in their current playoff run and when they re-convene to try again next year.
+How he proceeds from here will be of major importance to the Mariners, both in their current playoff run and when they reconvene to try again next year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.